nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/03-fundamentals-of-apache-kafka/01-kafka-connect/01-debezium-connector/Readme.md

      - `initial` used when you need the schema changes and the row level changes from the beginning.
 Schema changes are written to schema history and schema change topics and the data changes are written to `<topic.prefix>.<table_name>`
      - `schema_only` takes the **snapshot** of only schema.
 This is useful if you don't want the entire data of the tables instead you only need the data from the moment you deployed.
 This mode is used if your tables contain dynamic data in an OLTP system.
      - `when_needed` takes the **snapshot** whenever it's necessary i.e. when the binlogs are deleted or the schema history topic is deleted etc...

-# Snapshots

-- **Debezium** stores the **snapshots** of the database to provide high fault tolerance.
-In order to perform a snapshot, the connector first tries to get the global read lock that blocks the writes by the other clients and then reads the schema of all the tables and releases the lock.
-Acquiring a lock is very important because it helps in maintaining consistency as it blocks writes during that period.
-In case the global read lock is not possible, then it acquires table-level locks.

 # Resources and Further Reading